Myocardial Abscess

 Erythrocyte sedimentation rate

-The erythrocyte sedimentation rate (ESR) is elevated (on average approximately 55 mm/h) in almost all patients with endocarditis and myocardial abscess; the exceptions are those with CHF, renal failure, or disseminated intravascular coagulation.
+The erythrocyte sedimentation rate (ESR) is elevated (on average, to approximately 55 mm/h) in almost all patients with endocarditis and myocardial abscess.
+The exceptions to this are patients with CHF, renal failure, or disseminated intravascular coagulation.

-Although the results are nonspecific, the absence of an increased ESR, other than in the selected circumstances already mentioned, is evidence against a diagnosis of endocardial or myocardial infection or abscess.
+Although the results are nonspecific, the absence of an increased ESR, other than in the selected circumstances preciously mentioned, is evidence against a diagnosis of endocardial or myocardial infection or abscess.

 Blood cultures